-Roll back an application
+Roll back the application

 During a phased release, if the application is not upgraded to the new version on one or more instances, the release is not complete.
-When you upgrade an application, if an application instance in the first phase stops responding, you can go to the Change Details page and click Roll Back Immediately to roll back the released instances to the previous service pack and configuration.
+When you upgrade an application, if an application instance in the first phase stops responding, you can go to the Change Details page and click Roll Back to roll back the released instances to the previous service pack and configuration.